 Worse, another friend had her site stolen and transformed into something a little racier that I will Not share a screenshot from!

-4. I’ve gotten a number of letters and emails over the years from companies claiming that my domain is about to expire and I need to renew NOW!
-Catch is, they’re actually trying to get me to switch to another domain registrar, and my domain is nowhere near its renewal date.
-In the same vein, I’ve seen a number of doulas on various Facebook forums asking whether or not the phone call they received from Google regarding paid ways to improve their ranking was legit.
+In the same vein, I’ve seen a number of health & wellness practitioners on various Facebook forums asking whether or not the phone call they received from Google regarding paid ways to improve their ranking was legit.
 Short answer?
 These calls are a scam.
 Google will Never call you directly to ask you to pay money to improve your rankings.

 5. Last but not least...
 Your home address is now harder for strangers or clients to find, an important personal safety consideration.